Key Roles in an Online or Hybrid Event Part 1

 If your event requires facilitation typically the outcomes for the session are more than sharing information in the form of a presentation but rather advancing the group through ideas and to resolutions or actions.
 A facilitator is there to guide the group, remain neutral, allow space for new and possibly uncomfortable ideas to emerge, support the wisdom of the group and help them trust their abilities.
 In this sense facilitation is active and focused and is skillset unto itself.
 A host or moderator might also be a facilitator, but typically a producer does not also actively facilitate at the same time – they are two active roles that need full attention to do well.

 It is important to ask yourself what type of session you are doing to determine which of these roles you need.
 LearningTimes is proud to be able to offer services for all these roles and certainly we work with organizations that provide their own host, moderator, or facilitator.
-We can compliment your team’s skillset with production and support during the online event and with our depth and experience in all of these areas we can also host, moderate, or facilitate should it be needed.
+We can compliment your team’s skillset with production and support during the online or hybrid event and with our depth and experience in all of these areas we can also host, moderate, or facilitate should it be needed.
 Have an event and want to learn more about our approach?
 Contact us!

 Stay tuned for part 2 where we’ll talk about camera, sound and producers on site.
-Subscribe to our blog and you’ll be alerted when part 2 and other helpful posts are available.
+Subscribe to our blog and you’ll be alerted when part 2 and other helpful posts are available.,

 Stay up to date - Subscribe below